BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - LSP MUST validate the `token` field and return an error if the token is invalid.

-> **Rationale `token` validation** The client should be informed if the token code is invalid.
-Ignoring the invalid token and creating an invoice without the potentially discount or other side effect is not good UX.
+> **Rationale `token` validation** The client should be informed if the token is invalid.
+Ignoring the invalid token and creating an order without the potentially discount or other side effect is not good UX.
 Ignoring the invalid token will also NOT prevent anybody bruteforcing the token because the client will still detect if the LSP has given a discount.

 - LSP MAY reject a client by it's node_id or IP.
 In this case, the LSP MUST return a `1001` error.
   - %human_message% MAY simply be "Client rejected".
-  - Example: `{ "message": "Node id banned." }`.
+  - Example: `{ "message": "Client rejects" }`.

 > **Rationale Client rejected** LSPs can reject a client for example for misbehaviour.
 LSPs can reject a node on two levels: Prevent a peer connection OR disable order creation.
 Preventing a peer connection might not work in case you still want to allow other functions to keep working, for example an existing channel.